daniel-bcw/arkhia-full-stack-test/frontend/README.md

 # Coin Stats Viewer Frontend
 A website to display viewer coins data by fetching from `https://api.coinstats.app/public/v1/coins`.
-And to display the best Exchange provider for reach currency by fetching from backend.
+And to display the best  provider for reach currency by fetching from backend.

 ## Table of Content:
 - [Screenshots](#screenshots)